 In order to remain beholden to the narrow ideology of Abolitionism, it is important to touch on the subject of its second tenet and what it means to be reliant on God’s Providence.
 It is important to discuss how such an endeavor is contrasted against the pragmatism of an unbelieving and perverted generation lost to its own statism.

 In other words, the quintessential description of pragmatism is the idea that the ends justify the means without regard to crossing moral boundaries and compromising one’s principles.
 All political pursuit is therefore a pragmatic approach, necessitating that the needs of the many outweigh the needs of the few.
 To even become a civil citizen, one must be a pragmatist, believing it acceptable to give up one’s essential liberty to purchase a little temporary safety.
-Scripture has much to say on the subject of pragmatism and, more pointedly, about the myopic ‘wisdom’ of men who walk by their own sight and follow their own machinations towards destruction.
+Scripture has much to say on the subject of pragmatism and, more pointedly, about the myopic “wisdom” of men who walk by their own sight and follow their own machinations towards destruction.
 In a debate of ethics, Pragmatism finds itself defined as Consequentialism or Utilitarianism:

 No doubt, the pragmatist approach to besieging a city in wartime might include a literal attack, or a waiting out of enemy provisions, or a midnight assassination of city officials, or even a parley with military captains to determine terms of surrender.
 But the method of laying siege to the city-state of Jericho included the Israelites foolishly marching around it in pageantry, but also in direct obedience to their God.
 And because they relied on His providence, and walked by faith, God used a miracle to display His power and simultaneously strip the socialist might of a pagan nation from their institutional superstitions, not only leveling the city, but making its people prostrate with humble reason to abandon their covetous, slothful, and self-defeating way of life.

 No doubt that those who believe in the efficacy of human civil government will commit to mental gymnastics to make this passage exclusively about literal horses and literal chariots, in the same way that those who argue against the second amendment of the American Constitution might say that the weapons in question exclusively refer to muzzle-loaded, smoothbore firearms.
-The passage is actually a motif that is repeated all throughout scripture referring to the pragmatism of relying not only on the military might of human civil government for some feudalistic protection (Protection draws to it subjection; subjection protection. -Coke, Littl.
+The passage is actually a motif that is repeated all throughout scripture referring to the pragmatism of relying not only on the military might of human civil government for some feudalistic protection “Protection draws to it subjection; subjection protection.”
+(Coke, Littl.
 65.), but to any of the applications made to human civil government that bring the people into bondage.
 Other examples include, but are not limited to, socialist provision (Genesis 47:23-25) and perverted justice (Mark 7:9-13).
 It is no wonder that the characteristics of the relationship between the obedient and God are similar to, and perverted in, the relationship between the pragmatic and false gods (rulers of human civil government) which will be discussed into fuller detail shortly.

-Whereas God is Provider to his people, commanding them to provide for each other in a national network of charity, and miraculously supplementing that charity when it tallies shy of sustaining their whole nation, false gods provide for their nation in a much more sinister way.
-Through taxation.
+Whereas God is Provider to his people, commanding them to provide for each other in a national network of charity, and miraculously supplementing that charity when it tallies shy of sustaining their whole nation, false gods maintain their own providence for their nation in a much more sinister way.
+Through taxation and socialist benefits.
 Pragmatism tempts a people that they should have one purse together, centralizing their economy by making each individual in their civil society contractually obligated to work for and pay for his neighbor’s welfare, allowing a bureaucracy full of greedy people to siphon out the wealth of society, inflating its currency, and bringing it to a moral and fiscal bankruptcy in a socialist gambit of pragmatism.
 While the God of good men makes much wealth out of a little charity, the gods of wicked men make much debt out of a little greed.
 The providence of these false gods is not merely summed up in distributing daily bread through direct welfare, but also ensuring that bread is affordable by providing a simulated “market.”
 It should be noted that when Christ repeats that “man shall not live by bread alone,” He is declaring that it is better to “hunger and thirst after righteousness” than it is to chase after the comforts of the flesh in receiving the free bread and circuses of false christs in civil office.

 This, of course, describes a military draft into a standing army which is entirely unable to protect people from the very forces that have enslaved them into their military to begin with.
 This does not even begin to acknowledge the perverse effects that military service has on its willing participators.
 The pragmatism of worldly protection does not even establish any real protection at all, but only fascist fear-mongering oppression over the people.